Morgan (clothing)

 The UK operation had moved to 7 Back Hill, London, and appointed Fergus Patterson as their managing director.
 The business operated stand alone retail sites as well as numerous concessions in leading department stores such as Debenhams and House of Fraser.
+In 2006, the company went into administration, while the French business went insolvent by December 2008.

 In Friends' episode The One With Ross's Thing, Phoebe wears a Morgan t-shirt.